fbpx

 Dimensional inaccuracies can quickly lead to delays, increased labour and material costs, and wastage.
 Tight deadlines and limited budgets can be controlled more easily with a measured survey, as the accuracy of its findings reduces the likelihood of unforeseen obstacles and errors during design and execution.

 XP Surveys’ surveyors are highly trained and experienced, using the latest 3D scanning and measuring technology, and pride themselves on a rapid response to your inquiry and the delivery of your drawings.
-To obtain a quote for a measured building survey, simply use our quote button on this page for a quick quote for the scope of your survey.
+To obtain a quote for our services, simply use our quote button on this page for a quick quote for the scope of your project.

 When Is a Measured Survey Required?

-A measured survey is necessary at various stages of property development and management to ensure accurate planning and execution.
-The specific instances when a measured survey is required include:
+CAD/BIM deliverables are required at various stages of property development and management to ensure accurate planning and execution.
+The specific instances when a measured building survey is required include:

 • Planning Applications

-When submitting a planning application for property alterations, extensions, or new construction, a measured survey provides accurate documentation of the existing building or land.
+When submitting a planning application for property alterations, extensions, or new construction, it provides accurate documentation of the existing building or land.
 This helps planners compare the current structure with the proposed changes, ensuring compliance with local regulations and planning requirements.

 • Renovations and Refurbishments

-During renovation or refurbishment projects, a measured survey is essential for documenting the existing layout and features of the property.
+During renovation or refurbishment projects, measured surveys are essential for documenting the existing layout and features of the property.
 It provides architects, structural engineers, and contractors with the detailed information they need to design and execute changes accurately, minimising the risk of errors.

 • Property Extensions

-For any building extension, whether horizontal or vertical, a measured survey offers precise measurements of the current structure.
+For any building extension, whether horizontal or vertical, measured surveys offer precise measurements of the current structure.
 This data helps in designing the extension to integrate seamlessly with the existing building, ensuring structural integrity and compliance with building codes.

 • Change of Ownership or Lease